Back to business! Launch Your New Business with 10% Off— Start Now

 What makes a telegraphic transfer complicated is not the technical part but the terminology used between countries to capture this type of international transfer.

-Here are some alternative terms that can be used instead of "telegraphic transfer."
+Here are some alternative terms that are often used instead of "telegraphic transfer."

 • SWIFT payment or transfer